fnl/txtfnnl/README.rst

 All Java dependencies should be resolved by Maven (if you have a working Internet connection).
-To "install" **txtfnnl** itself, execute ``mvn install`` in the TLD. **txtfnnl** is known to work on Apple OSX, Ubuntu and CentOS.
-The framework requires the use of Java 1.5 or later (tested on 1.5 and 1.6).
+To "install" **txtfnnl** itself, execute ``mvn install`` in the TLD (after installing libfsmg_ in a similary way). **txtfnnl** is known to work on Apple OSX, Ubuntu and CentOS.
+The framework requires the use of Java 1.6 or later.

 After installing the Maven project, the ``txtfnnl`` shell script in the **txtfnnl-bin** module can be put anywhere on the system ``$PATH``.